Scrumptious Chalupa Recipe2014-08-04

 This is such an easy recipe, you are going to love it.

-Start this first thing in the morning befoe you head off to work.
+Start this first thing in the morning before you head off to work.
 By the time you get home, the house will be smelling wonderful and dinner will practically be made.

 To a crock pot, add the beans and green chiles.
 Then place the pork on top.
 Add the rest of the ingredients.

-Try and sprinkle all the spices around instead of just plopping them in one big lump.
+Sprinkle all the spices around instead of just plopping them in one big lump and stir.

 Cook on low for 9 or 10 hours or on high for 6 hours.

-Remove the roast and shred with two forks and then return to the crock pot for an additional 30 minutes.
+Remove the roast and shred with two forks and then return to the crock pot for an additional 30 minutes or until hot.

 Serve with tortillas, and any of the following toppings: